-The hypothetical termination liability is an estimate of the financial position of your plan if you had terminated your contract with CalPERS as of June 30, 2014.
-Your plan liability on a termination basis is calculated differently compared to the plan's ongoing funding liability.
-For this hypothetical termination liability calculation both compensation and service are frozen as of the valuation date and no future pay increases or service accruals are included.
+The hypothetical termination liability is an estimate of the financial position of the plan had the contract with CalPERS been terminated as of June 30, 2015.
+The plan liability on a termination basis is calculated differently compared to the plan's ongoing funding liability.
+For this hypothetical termination liability calculation, both compensation and service are frozen as of the valuation date and no future pay increases or service accruals are assumed.

-For the Terminated Agency Pool the CalPERS Board adopted a more conservative investment policy and asset allocation strategy.
-Since the Terminated Agency Pool has limited funding sources due to the fact that no future employer contributions will be made, expected benefit payments are secured by risk-free assets.
-With this change, CalPERS increased benefit security for members while limiting its funding risk.
-However, this asset allocation has a lower expected rate of return than the PERF.
-Consequently, the lower discount rate for the Terminated Agency pool results in higher liabilities for terminated plans.
+A more conservative investment policy and asset allocation strategy was adopted by the CaIPERS Board for the Terminated Agency Pool.
+The Terminated Agency Pool has limited funding sources since no future employer contributions will be made.
+Therefore, expected benefit payments are secured by risk-free assets and benefit security for members is increased while limiting the funding risk.
+However, this asset allocation has a lower expected rate of return than the PERF and consequently, a lower discount rate assumption.
+The lower discount rate for the Terminated Agency Pool results in higher liabilities for terminated plans.

 The effective termination discount rate will depend on actual market rates of return for risk-free securities on the date of termination.
-As market discount rates are variable the table below shows a range for the hypothetical termination liability based on the lowest and highest interest rates observed during the period from July 1, 2013 through June 30, 2015.
+As market discount rates are variable the table below shows a range for the hypothetical termination liability based on the lowest and highest interest rates observed during an approximate 2-year period centered around the valuation date.

-, Valuation Date Market Value of Assets (MVA) Hypothetical Termination Liability ^{1,2} @ 2.00% Unfunded Termination Liability @ 2.00% Hypothetical Termination Liability ^{1,2} @ 3.75% Unfunded Termination Liability @ 3.75% 06/30/14 \$ 255,201,637 \$ 693,596,740 \$ 438,395,103 \$ 527,802,916 \$ 272,601,279 -
+Market Value of Assets (MVA) Hypothetical Termination Liability ^{1,2} @ 2.00% Funded Status Unfunded Termination Liability @ 2.00% Hypothetical Termination Liability ^{1,2} @ 3.25% Funded Status Unfunded Termination Liability @ 3.25% \$317,483,254 \$1,013,167,432 31.3% \$695,684,178 \$847,341,114 37.5% \$529,857,860